MarcToussaint/rai/README.md

 This repo contains core sources related to Robotic AI.
 Users are not recommended to use this repo alone.
-Please have a look at example projects that use this bare code as a submodule and expose and explain one particular functionality.
-E.g., KOMO or the [robotic python lib](https://github.com/MarcToussaint/robotic/).
+Please have a look at example projects that use this bare code as a submodule and expose and explain some subset of functionalities.
+Esp. the [robotic python lib](https://github.com/MarcToussaint/robotic/), which now co-installs C++ headers and a compiled shared lib.

 'bare code' means that this repo contains only sources, a minimal Ubuntu-specific build system, and development tests.
 It is mostly used